NURTURING TODAY’S STUDENT ATHLETE FOR TOMORROW’S WORLD

 CSSHL League Mission Statement: “To be National Leaders in Education-Based Hockey”

-In 2009, five like-minded Hockey Canada Sport Schools came together to launch the Canadian Sport School Hockey League.
+In 2009, five like-minded Hockey Canada Accredited Schools came together to launch the Canadian Sport School Hockey League.
 Their vision was to establish a league designed specifically for elite level student athletes, give these athletes an opportunity to increase their skills on and off the ice, and provide athletes with a high level of competition as well as exposure.